How to Choose a Boat Propeller That Won’t Drag You Down

 Hub

 Like the pitcher's mound in our proverbial baseball game, the hub, a.k.a. barrel, is the center of the action.
-It's the middle part of the prop that the blades spin around as well as where the prop attaches to the shaft of the boat engine.
+It's the middle part of the prop where the blades spin around as well as where the prop attaches to the shaft of the boat engine.

 Material

 Aluminum: Most stock props are aluminum, which is less expensive than stainless steel but not necessarily as durable.
-It's fairly easy to repair a slightly-damaged aluminum prop, but if the damage is too dramatic, it can't be repaired.
+It's fairly easy to repair a slightly damaged aluminum prop, but if the damage is too dramatic, it can't be repaired.

 As we all know, there's no crying in baseball, but there can and will be crying in boating when you have to shell out thousands of dollars to repair that lower unit.